 We have a trusted relationship with these people.
 They trust us with their safety when they're in our hotels.
 In order to have that trusted relationship, we have to be able to demonstrate we can protect the information they voluntarily give us and that's quite challenging.
 But frankly speaking, (the GDPR) should be welcomed by the hotel industry and it's here for a good reason.

 European governments have recognized, he said, that many companies nowadays are "deriving a lot of value" from the use of customer information.

 "We, as hoteliers, also need to derive value from that information.
 We need to be part of that same business model," noting that Google and Amazon make money out of personal information and their valuations are 'significant.'

 Hotel companies should also be able to make money out of the information but in order to do that, they have to be trusted with the information in the first place and they have to give a net beneficial return to the customer that stays with them, which they can do.
 They're uniquely positioned to do that.

 "But it begins with trust and you can't be trusted as a hotelier by your customer base, if you don't protect really what is in many senses the most valuable data you have, which is the information (you hold) about that customer.
 So yes, it's a good thing."

+Stuart is Head of Academic Editorial Content.
 After working as a television journalist in Asia and Europe for nearly 20 years, mainly at CNBC, Stuart switched to digital content development at INSEAD business school and the National University of Singapore.
-He is currently the Associate Director of the Lausanne Hospitality Research Center and Editor-in-Chief of EHL Hospitality Insights.
+He is currently the Head of Academic Editorial Content at Ecole hôtelière de Lausanne and Editor-in-Chief of Hospitality Insights by EHL.

 Click here to view the original version of this release.Information TechnologySafety & SecurityLegalDigital MarketingGlobal